cnlohr/ch32v003fun/examples/ws2812demo/README.md

 uint32_t CallbackWS2812BLED( int ledno );
 ```

-You willalso need to call
+You will also need to call
 ```c
 InitWS2812DMA();
 ```

-Then, whenyou want to update the LEDs, call:
+Then, when you want to update the LEDs, call:
 ```c
 WS2812BStart( int num_leds );
 ```